NgileahObservatory/Patched-497/README.md

 ## Prerequisites.

+Install Visual Studio 2013.
+Specifically you need to be able to develop in C#.

 ASCOM Driver Development and prerequisites are found at <a href="http //ascom-standards.org/Developer/DriverImpl.htm" target="browser">ASCOM Driver Development</a>

 Familiarise yourself with the prerequisites and installation of the framework.
 Install the ASCOM Driver Development prerequisites and the developer components and tools first.

+Install the Inno Setup Compiler.
+Currently I use 5.58 because the latest version does not play nicely with the script template ASCOM provide.

+The inno script for installing the release build of the driver when you have successfully built it is "Patched497/Patched497 Setup.iss".
+This does everything to ensure the driver is available to ASCOM. i.e. You can pick the driver from the list ASCOM provides.

-Documentation specific to this driver is found in the provided Readme.htm and comments throughout the source code.
+Further documentation specific to this driver is found in the provided Readme.htm and comments throughout the source code.

 ## Caution.